This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in the Czech Republic.

 Generally, the ECSL must be submitted each calendar month.
 If just services under the reverse charge regime are supplied the ECSL is submitted in the same period as the tax return.

-As of January 2016 the taxable persons registered for the VAT in the Czech Republic are obliged to submit VAT Control Statement in addition to regular VAT return.
+Taxable persons registered for the VAT in the Czech Republic are obliged to submit VAT Control Statement in addition to regular VAT return.
 In this statement, detailed data about the individual VAT related output and input transactions are reported.

 Besides penalties stated above, a penalty is imposed if tax is additionally assessed by the tax authority.
 This penalty amounts to 20% of the tax additionally assessed or VAT claim reduced by the tax administrator.
 Criminal proceedings may be brought in the case of matters that are more serious.
-If VAT Control Statement is not submitted on time the following penalties will be imposed:

 • CZK 1,000, if it is submitted after the due date without a call from the tax administrator